-Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, www.dso.ufl.edu/drc/) by providing appropriate documentation.
-Once registered, students will receive an accommodation letter which must be presented to the instructor when requesting accommodation.
-Students with disabilities should follow this procedure as early as possible in the semester.
+Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center.
+(352-392-8565, https://disability.ufl.edu/get-started/).
+It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.